hedho/hedho/README.md

 - 👯 I’m looking to collaborate on ...
 Not yet.
 - 🤔 I’m looking for help with making learning documentation better !
 - 💬 Ask me about ... anything basically
-- 📫 How to reach me: arianitkukaj@gmail.com
+- 📫 How to reach me: arianit@hax.al
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 The fun !